hmichalski/jms-chat/README.md

 ## Technology

+Made with [OpenJMS](https://openjms.sourceforge.net/index.html).
 The Server stores a Topic, to which Message Producer / Consumers can subscribe and post messages to.
 It also acts as Connection Factory for its clients.

 ![](res/jms.jpg)